Tifa004/Calculator/README.md

 8. **Additional Features**:
    - **Backspace Button**: Allows users to remove the last entered digit or operator.
    - **Keyboard Support**: The calculator supports keyboard input, allowing users to type numbers and operators directly from the keyboard.
-   - **Multiple Equals Button Presses**: When the `=` button is pressed multiple times consecutively, the calculator applies the same operation to the result, continuing the calculation with the previous result.
+   - **Multiple Equals Button Presses**: When the `=` button is pressed consecutively, the calculator applies the same operation to the result, continuing the calculation with the previous result.
+   - **EasterEgg**: Inserting the number `80085` directly and pressing `=` toggles darkmode.

 ## Technologies Used
 - **JavaScript**: Used for handling logic, operations, event handling, and updating the display.